plmokn5w/Team-CTRL/README.md

 	-Implement the monster's bullet class and make it a hit
 	- Implementation of rotating pictures to match the position of the monster and player
 	- Implement range_out classes and stack_overflow classes

+	(Week 15)

+	- Create an illustrated book emphasizing that it is a journey of error with the developer
+	- Implementation of the game start screen

 #### [highlees](https://github.com/highlees)